nuthanm/efcore_and_dotnet_qna/README.md

-# Csharp and EfCore - Real-time mistakes with solutions
+# .NET (Csharp and EfCore) - Real-time mistakes with solutions

 We provide a list of questions with solutions based on the following tech stack: